lindi-imre/flame/doc/README.md

 Here are some suggestions for http client packages:

- - [http](https://pub.dev/packages/http): A simple pacakage for perfoming http requests.
+ - [http](https://pub.dev/packages/http): A simple package for perfoming http requests.
  - [Dio](https://pub.dev/packages/dio): A popular and powerful package for perfoming http requests.